rgraingerdev/CCFC_fanpage/README.md

 ### known bugs - none

 Bugs during writing were identified and corrected.
-A tricky bug to resolve was the footer covering some details at the botton of the page. when trying to correct this it also got stuck in the middle of the page covering some elements. this has been corrected and now responds correctly across all pages.
+A tricky bug to resolve was the footer covering some details at the botton of the page. when trying to correct this it also got stuck in the middle of the page covering some elements.
+This has been corrected and now responds correctly across all pages.

 ![Mobile](assets/Screenshots/PageSpeed_mobile.png)
 **Page speed passed testing on mobile

 ![Desktop](assets/Screenshots/PageSpeed_desktop.png)
-**page speed passed on Desktop
+**Page speed passed on Desktop

 ### Display Testsing and Features

-Continuing with testing, I tested the page accross multiple devices(Iphone, Galaxy Fold, Edge and Firefox) ensuring all links and pages loaded all elements correctly and promptly.
+Continuing with testing, I tested the page accross multiple devices (Iphone, Galaxy Fold, Edge and Firefox) ensuring all links and pages loaded all elements correctly and promptly.
 I ran all images through tinypng to ensure load times were minimised improving end user experince.

 ![iphone home](assets/Screenshots/iphone_home.png)